Child Support Departure Order

-The law relating to departure orders is quite complex and specific, and it only allows for a departure order to be made if particular circumstances exist.
+The law relating to child support departure orders is quite complex and specific, and it only allows for a child support departure order to be made if particular circumstances exist.
 Those circumstances include:

 - That there are unusually high costs of financially supporting the child, because of high costs of spending time with the child, special needs of the child, or high child care or education costs of the child;